devanrivera98/WatchList/README.md

 ## Features

-- User can navigate a search bar by entering title of entertainment to load a list of results
+- Users can search for movies or TV shows using a search bar to load a list of results.
-- User can click to learn more about the individual entertainment from the results
+- Users can click on a result to learn more about the selected entertainment.
-- User can add a movie/television show to a watchlist from the more info page via a button
+- Users can add a movie or TV show to their watchlist from the detailed information page by clicking a button.
-- User can view their list of entertainment
+- Users can view their list of entertainment on their watchlist.
-- User can remove a movie/television show from their watchlist
+- Users can remove a movie or TV show from their watchlist.

 ## Possible Strech Features
-- Create a list of movies coming soon but not out yet
+- Create a list of upcoming movies or shows that are not yet released.
-- Create a filter during the search results for specifically television or movies
+- Add a filter option during the search results to specifically search for TV shows or movies.